andrew/ultimate-awesome/README.md

 - [awesome-inspiration](https://github.com/lancejpollard/awesome-inspiration) - These are all projects to gain inspiration from for implementation, in various programming languages.
 - [sickTools](https://github.com/Lawlez/sickTools) - A collection of useful, special, or just cool tools to use and try to get more done in less time.
 - [awesome-weakly-supervised-segmentation](https://github.com/lichen14/awesome-weakly-supervised-segmentation) - Weakly Supervised Learning for Image Segmentation, a collection of literature reviews and code implementations.
+- [awesome-indo-projects](https://github.com/LIGMATV/awesome-indo-projects) - A curated list of awesome projects created by Indonesian programmer, and more awesome!.
 - [awesome-bitcloud-btdx](https://github.com/LIMXTEC/awesome-bitcloud-btdx) - A collection of awesome Bitcloud BTDX resources.
 - [awesome-techniques](https://github.com/LoicGoyet/awesome-techniques) - List nice techniques for front-end usages.
 - [awesome-migrate-win-mac](https://github.com/LubosMertak/awesome-migrate-win-mac) - Seznam utilit a aplikací, které usnadní přechod z Windows na macOS.